![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I divulged to them the course I'd settled upon based on our previous talk, and my subsequent thinking on the matter.
 And we debated the pros and cons.

-The Burnt Springs end of that highway had been the place where Shadow and I had been forced off a cliff and into the woods to start a hair-raising off-road run from an incensed smuggling gang, only maybe six weeks earlier.
+Near the Burnt Springs end of that highway had been the place where Shadow and I had been forced off a cliff and into the woods, to start a hair-raising off-road run from an incensed smuggling gang, only maybe six weeks earlier.
 That little adventure had also been the reason I lost my job, as my boss decided the run was getting too hot, and shut it down.

 Being that the race would happen on a Sunday, I was pretty sure we'd encounter no slow-moving tractors along the way.

-So I decided I'd designate as an alternate route for that leg a rough run through the woods we knew about in the area.
-An alternate available to either myself or Jason.
+So I decided I'd designate as an alternate route for that leg, a rough run through the woods that we knew about in the area: an alternate available to either myself or Jason.

-But both Steve and Will also agreed on this: that I shouldn't try taking the off-road route near the Burnt Springs end, unless absolutely necessary.
+But both Steve and Will also agreed on this: that I shouldn't try taking the off-road route near the Burnt Springs end myself, unless absolutely necessary.
 For they didn't think I could win that way.

 Jason of course had been delighted with the news.